attackgithub/warhorse/README.md

 ## Features

-* Pure Ansible playbook with low dependences and easy modification.
+* Pure Ansible playbook with low dependencies and easy modification.
 * Cloud provider support (AWS)
 * Security from the ground up
 	- White listed IP for management interfaces